aws-samples/amazon-ecs-mythicalmysfits-workshop/workshop-1/README.md

 The Run Task method you used in the last lab is good for testing, but we need to run the adoption platform as a long running process.

 In this lab, you will use an Elastic Load Balancing [Appliction Load Balancer (ALB)](https://aws.amazon.com/elasticloadbalancing/) to distribute incoming requests to your running containers.
-In addition to simple load balancing, this provieds capabilities like path-based routing to different services.
+In addition to simple load balancing, this provides capabilities like path-based routing to different services.

 What ties this all together is an **ECS Service**, which maintains a desired task count (i.e. n number of containers as long running processes) and integrates with the ALB (i.e. handles registration/deregistration of containers to the ALB).
 An initial ECS service and ALB were created for you by CloudFormation at the beginning of the workshop.
 In this lab, you'll update those resources to host the containerized monolith service.
 Later, you'll make a new service from scratch once we break apart the monolith.